christianlincke/Smart-Media-Technology/README.md

 (Quasi) functioning Model to convert gestures to MIDI.

 #### main.py runs the hand & arm detection and outputs MIDI.
+## to use the stretch detetction, you will need to collect data first and thrain the model!

 Each detection is compromised of four scripts: